The Bankrate promise

 It’s rarely a good idea to buy a car solely based on its price or available rebates.
-If the vehicle is not good quality, or does not meet your lifestyle needs, then it’s not truly a good deal and will likely cost you more money in the long run.
+If the vehicle is not good quality or does not suit your lifestyle, then it’s not the right choice and could cost you more money overall.

 “Getting a good deal starts with picking the right vehicle in the first place — one that matches your lifestyle, budget and personality,” says LeeAnn Shattuck, creator of The Car Chick website and Car Chick TV.

 How to avoid: Research vehicles online before setting foot on a car sales lot and develop a thorough understanding of what you need, can afford and would be happy driving.
-Websites like Edmunds and Consumer Reports make it easy to compare vehicles and see vehicle quality and reliability ratings, and a loans calculator can help you evaluate monthly costs.
+Websites like Consumer Reports make it easy to compare vehicles and see vehicle quality and reliability ratings, and a loan calculator can help you evaluate monthly costs.

 2. Mixing your emotions and your money

-If you fall in love with a car, don’t overreact; instead, give yourself some time to sit back and make sure that it’s really the car for you.
-In short, don’t let your heart rule your head, as doing so could cost you.
+If you fall in love with a car, give yourself some time to sit back and make sure it’s really the car for you.

-“Every buying decision we humans make is an emotional one, whether we realize it or not,” says Shattuck.
+“Every buying decision we humans make is an emotional one, whether we realize it or not,” Shattuck says.
 “But a car is also the second most expensive purchase most people will make in their life, so an emotional decision can cost you money.”